Wandalen/wMathModels/doc/eng/tutorial/Introduction.md

 /* log : srcBox === box : true */
 ```

-Pay attention that `box` is an ordinary vector and not some object.
+Please note that `box` is an ordinary vector and not some object.
 This is a direct manifestation of the **uncoupling of the data and functionality principle**

 ### Namespaces logistics